skipcheru/bc-11-kanban_console/README.md

 ### `done` command
-Type `doing -h` to see how command must be typed:
+Type `done -h` to see how command must be typed:
 ```sh
 (KanBan Console) done -h
 Finish a task.
 For example: done 52